krtkush/LinearTimer/README.md

 |5.|[restartTimer()](https://github.com/krtkush/LinearTimer/wiki/Usage#restart)|Restart the timer from the starting angle; the timer will start again.|None|
 |5.|[getState()](https://github.com/krtkush/LinearTimer/wiki/Usage#timer-states)|Get current state of the timer.|None|

 For detailed documentation and on how to customise and use LinearTimer please [refer to the wiki](https://github.com/krtkush/LinearTimer/wiki).

+Refer [here](https://jitpack.io/com/github/krtkush/lineartimer/v2.1.1/javadoc/) for Java Docs.

+General URL for Java Docs is `https://jitpack.io/com/github/krtkush/lineartimer/<insert_choice_of_version>/javadoc/`

 ## Contribution